gtruch/ananimlib/docs/tutorial.rst

   number fingers he lost in various **SuperWidget** accidents.
 You know.
 To show how many times he failed.

-  Or, as my friends in the *Fortnight* forums say when asked how to win at Battle
+  Or, as my friends in the *Fortnight* forums say when asked how to win a Battle
   Royale:  "Git gud!"  which translates roughly to: "Play a bunch.
 Die a bunch.
 Then, figure out how to not die so much.
 Then...
 Die less."
 You know.
 Lose a finger.